 To help your business be found and succeed online, have a look at the local SEO marketing tips below.

-Here are some local SEO tips to help you optimize your business and drive more traffic through local searches.
+Here are 12 local SEO tips to help you optimize your business and drive more traffic through local searches.

 - Optimize for Google Business Profile